sushmakalvakuntla/Update-ReadMe/README.md

 ## Development
 #### (src, dist)

 The most important files in this library are index.js and package.json.
 As you know, package.json is a standard Npm configuration file.
 In the index.js file, we have the main export for the components to be exported.
 It points to the **dist** folder which will be created after the publish task has been run.
-It will basically transcompile the code in **src** to ES5 and place all transpiled files in the dist folder.
+It will basically transpile the code in **src** to ES5 and place all transpiled files in the dist folder.

 You will work mostly in the **src** folder were you can write your React component code.
 If you look in the repo, you’ll find some basic re-usable react components, styles folder were all the CSS are located and images that are needed to support styles part.
 Also in the **src** folder we have the __tests__ folder were you can right your test cases for the components.